Contingencyplana/toyfoundry_ai_0/planning/daylands_and_nightlands.md

 It is this tension — between **Good and Evil**, between **emergence and entropy** —
 that powers the growth of all things within SHAGI.

-> *“Without darkness, light cannot learn.
+> *“Without Darkness,Light cannot learn.
 Without horror, wonder cannot grow wise.”*

 ---